-Join the global movement for girls' rights By learning ‘soft skills’ alongside more specific practical skills, young people become more attractive to employers and more able to adapt and find jobs in the long term.
+By learning ‘soft skills’ alongside more specific practical skills, young people become more attractive to employers and more able to adapt and find jobs in the long term.

 “My training comes in handy when dealing with difficult customers.
 I make sure they are happy with the service I provide,” says Emily.

 Her customer service skills and enthusiasm have not gone unnoticed by her manager Raymond.
 “If she keeps it up, she’ll have room to grow in the company,” he says.

 Starting successful businesses

 Annalisa, 25, was able to set up her own business after completing the training programme.
 “I am now debt-free,” she says.
 “I thought the day would never come when I no longer have to borrow.”